UMAprotocol/UMIPs/UMIPs/omnibus_priceid_2.md

 ## Implementation

 ```
-1. For the cryptowatch endpoint, voters should use the open price of the 1 minute OHLC period that the timestamp falls in for Gate.io
-2. Query the SNOW/ETH price from Uniswap using 15-minute TWAP.
+1. Query the SNOW/ETH price from Uniswap using 15-minute TWAP.
-3. Query the ETH/USD price as per UMIP-6.
+2. Query the ETH/USD price as per UMIP-6.
-4. Multiply the SNOW/ETH price by the ETH/USD price and round to 6 decimals to get the SNOW/USD price.
+3. Multiply the SNOW/ETH price by the ETH/USD price and round to 6 decimals to get the SNOW/USD price.
-5. The median of Steps 1 and 4 should be taken.
-6. The result from step 5 should be rounded to six decimals to determine the SNOWUSD price.
+4. The result from step 3 should be rounded to six decimals to determine the SNOWUSD price.
-7. (for USD/SNOW) Take the inverse of the result of step 5, before rounding, (1/ SNOW/USD) to get the USD/BAND price, and round to 6 decimals.
+5. (for USD/SNOW) Take the inverse of the result of step 4, before rounding, (1/ SNOW/USD) to get the USD/SNOW price, and round to 6 decimals.
 ```

 ## Security Considerations